 Acetylcholine is the major neurotransmitter of the bulbospinal motor neurons, autonomic preganglionic fibers, postganglionic cholinergic (parasympathetic) fibers, and many neurons in the CNS (eg, basal ganglia, motor cortex).
 It is synthesized from choline and acetyl coenzyme A by choline acetyltransferase, and its action is rapidly terminated via local hydrolysis to choline and acetate by acetylcholinesterase.
 Acetylcholine levels are regulated by choline acetyltransferase and by choline uptake.
 Levels of this neurotransmitter are decreased in patients with Alzheimer disease.

-Cholinergic receptors are classified as nicotinic N1 (in the adrenal medulla and autonomic ganglia) or N2 (in skeletal muscle) or muscarinic M1 through M5 (widely distributed in the CNS).
+Cholinergic receptors are classified as nicotinic N1 (in skeletal muscle and the neuromuscular junction) or N2 (in the central and peripheral nervous systems, including the parasympathetic and sympathetic nervous systems and the adrenal medulla) or muscarinic M1 through M5 (widely distributed in the CNS).
 M1 occurs in the autonomic nervous system, striatum, cortex, and hippocampus; M2 occurs in the autonomic nervous system, heart, intestinal smooth muscle, hindbrain, and cerebellum.

 Dopamine interacts with receptors on some peripheral nerve fibers and many central neurons (eg, in the substantia nigra, midbrain, ventral tegmental area, and hypothalamus).
 The amino acid tyrosine is taken up by dopaminergic neurons and converted by tyrosine hydroxylase to 3,4-dihydroxyphenylalanine (dopa), which is decarboxylated by aromatic-l-amino-acid decarboxylase to dopamine.
 After release and interaction with receptors, dopamine is actively pumped back (reuptake) into the nerve terminal.
 Tyrosine hydroxylase and MAO (which breaks down dopamine) regulate dopamine levels in nerve terminals.